 Exposure theory – putting words into practice

-In the spring of 2017, I found myself in need of an opportunity to flex my therapy-honed mental muscles to face my agoraphobia.
+In the spring of 2017, I found myself in need of an opportunity to flex my therapy-honed mental muscles to try exposure therapy for panic disorder with agoraphobia.
 Inspired by a long drive up and down the pine flanked corridor of Interstate 35N, I had reserved a campsite in a fit of self-efficacy and an imagined lust for woods.
 It wasn’t until a short time after I had confirmed our reservation that I noticed a rather balmy overnight low of 30 degrees was forecast for our adventure.

 My mind started to get anxious, even before we had begun the trip.
 How was I going to stay warm in a flimsy tent?
 But no matter.
 Our sleeping bags were rated for 30 degrees, and after all, there is no such thing as bad weather, only bad clothing.

 The preceding days were a careful balance between the boy scout motto of ‘be prepared’ and the intentional discomfort and refusal to self-soothe that inevitably accompanies exposure therapy.
 I spent a considerable amount of time reading advice from REI, Reddit, Quora, and countless other camping blogs.
 I knew we needed to pack light as we would be separated from our car by what had been described as a “challenging” 1-mile hike.

 At the same time, we needed enough food and equipment to be comfortable for a night in the woods.
 We achieved our balance with two loaded down external skeleton backpacks that had been collecting dust in my parents’ garage.
 By the time we parked and wandered on to the trail, my wife and I each had 20-30 lbs of “essentials” safely secured to our backs.